-My basil has been abundant this summer in our back porch container garden.
+My basil has been abundant this summer.
 I’ve used it so much that I always think I’m going to use it all and then, by the miracle that is a basil plant, it grows more abundantly.
 Hey, I’m certainly not complaining.
 I’m absolutely grateful!

 We’ve used it in just about everything possible this year from our caprese grilled chicken to pasta.
 But I do have to tell you, I’ve had more than my fair share of caprese salad this summer.
 Oh my goodness, have I ever!

 But, I’m also making a dent in replacing the pesto I saved from last summer that I used throughout the winter.
 My goal is to put back twice as much as I did last year, although I have no measurements from what I did last year.
 So, I’ll have to guesstimate and then probably do a bit more.